marmarek/qubes-doc/user/managing-os/reinstall-template.md

 ---
+lang: en
 layout: doc
-title: How to Reinstall a TemplateVM
 permalink: /doc/reinstall-template/
 redirect_from:
 - /doc/whonix/reinstall/
+ref: 52
+title: How to Reinstall a TemplateVM
 ---

 How to Reinstall a TemplateVM